 Since the optimal muscle building results come from a rep range of 8-12 reps, this should be your target for the heavy, compound exercises.
 This will also help kick-start your metabolic rate, allowing fat burning to take place.

-Remember that building a good looking butt requires you both build muscle as well as burn off some excess fat (if you have it).
+Remember that building a bigger butt (and better looking) requires you both build muscle as well as burn off some excess fat (if you have it).

 For the isolation moves such as glute raises and clamsells, feel free to take this rep range up a bit, into the 15-20 rep range for a real challenge.